 My wife, Sheila and I will be married 19 years this September and we have three children: Jimmy, Paddy and Maggie.

-MICHAEL KILBANE for PRESIDENT OF COUNCIL
+MICHAEL KILBANE, PRESIDENT OF COUNCIL

 Council President Michael Kilbane was elected to serve the residents of Ward 5 in 2008.
 On April 6th, 2009 Michael was chosen by his fellow Council members to fill a vacancy in the Council President position.
 Michael was re-elected as Council President in the fall of 2011 and began serving a four year term on January 1, 2012.
 As Council President he presides over both Council and Committee Meetings in order to maintain proper procedure and ensure that all meetings are held in accordance with the Ohio Sunshine Laws.
 The President of Council also establishes the Chairs and Vice-Chairs of Council’s standing committees and provides general supervision to the Clerk of Council.
 He enjoys all of the powers, duties, functions, obligations and rights of any other member of Council and, with the Charter amendments passed in 2009, now has full voting rights as well.
 Mike has lived in Fairview Park for more than twenty-two years and has three children.
 Mike is a twenty-six year member of the Structural Ironworkers Local Union 17 and is also a delegate to the Cleveland AFL-CIO Northshore Federation of Labor.

-TODD SMITH for COUNCIL AT-LARGE
+TODD W. SMITH

 Todd Smith has been a resident of Fairview Park since 2003 (16 years) and has 3 children in the Fairview Park City Schools.
 He received his Associates of Science in Drafting and Computer Drafting Degree from The University of Akron, his Bachelor of Science in Human Biology from Logan College of Chiropractic and his and Doctor of Chiropractic Degree from Logan College of Chiropractic in St. Louis, Missouri.
 He has owned and operated Fairview Park Chiropractic Center in The Fairview Shopping Center for the past 17 years, since January of 2002.
 He has been involved in numerous groups throughout Fairview Park over the years including the Fairview Park Chamber of Commerce as a member and board member, Fairview Park Schools Continuous Improvement Plan Committee, Fairview Park Charter Review Commission, Fairview Merchants Association, Fairview Park City Schools Facility Advisory Committee, Board Member of Forward Fairview Park, U.S. EPA Building Blocks for Sustainable Communities Planning for Infill Development Local City Team, Fairview Park Senior Center Screenings, and Fairview Park Recreation Softball and Baseball sponsorships.